Arctic Circle Campground

 The Arctic Circle sign is located nearby.
 Take your photo in front of the sign and get your certificate to prove to your friends and family that you were there!

 Drive north about 20 miles to Gobblers Knob to get expansive views of the Brooks Range and Kanuti Flats National Wildlife Refuge.
+Drive just a little further and you can visit Coldfoot, which is located in the foothills of the Brooks Range.
+Fuel, food, lodging and cell service are available at Coldfoot.

 Photos